Communism

 By Diversify Our Narrative 2021

 This lesson plan should be precluded by an overview of the Second World War, and can be used as a supplementary lesson that offers a deeper lens into the war’s violence and its driving forces.
-Students should have a basic understanding of the historical context of the war, including its… Read More
+Students should have a basic understanding of the historical context of the war, including… Read More